Our Yeerongpilly team of highly qualified, experienced and warm practitioners includes:

 Kate Barton General PsychologistMAppPsych (Couns), MSc (PsychoanalyticDevPsych), PGCE, BBehSci, MAPS

 Kate provides therapy to children, adolescents and adults.
 Her special interest areas include Anxiety, Depression, life transitions, adjustment disorders, self-esteem, emotional regulation, child behaviour and mental health, grief and loss and existential issues.
 Kate particularly enjoys working with people who have diverse cultural, sexual or gender identities.
-Kate works on Mondays and Wednesdays.
+Kate works on Monday and Wednesday each week.

 Kate says: “My main focus is to be client-centred; tapping into client needs, wants, strengths and challenges, and working collaboratively with clients to help facilitate change.
 I like to draw on many approaches including Cognitive Behavioural Therapy, Acceptance and Commitment Therapy, Interpersonal Therapy, and Solution Focussed Therapy.
 My overall approach is supported by an interest in play therapies, psychodynamic therapy, motivational interviewing, narrative therapy, and positive psychology.
 I enjoy working with clients to tailor an approach uniquely applicable to their own personal journey.”

 Tanya Edwards Clinical PsychologistMEd Psych, PG DipEd Studies (Psych), BSc, MAPS, MCCP

 Tanya provides therapy to adults.
 Her special interest areas include Anxiety, Depression, OCD, substance dependence, acute stress reactions, chronic pain, ADHD in adults, Bipolar Disorder and healthy parenting practices.
 Tanya particularly enjoys working with clients experiencing trauma and exploring how this affects their mind and body.
 Tanya works from Tuesday to Thursday each week.